2016-2017 Undergraduate & Graduate Catalog

 7. There must be an announced, public defense of the completed thesis or dissertation.

 8. All graduate students who are working on their thesis or dissertation and have completed all other credit requirements for their degree program must remain in continuous enrollment by enrolling in at least one thesis or dissertation credit for each subsequent semester until the completion of the thesis or dissertation.

 9. The completed document must adhere to the Grand Valley State University guidelines for the preparation of theses and dissertations as regularly reviewed and approved by Graduate Council.

-10. After obtaining final approval from the committee and the appropriate academic dean, the completed document is reviewed by the Office of Graduate Studies for adherence to the Grand Valley State University guidelines for the preparation of theses and dissertations.
-Approval of the Office of Graduate Studies is required before the thesis or dissertation is accepted by Grand Valley State University.
+10. After obtaining final approval from the committee and the appropriate academic dean, the completed document is reviewed by the Graduate School for adherence to the Grand Valley State University guidelines for the preparation of theses and dissertations.
+Approval of the Graduate School is required before the thesis or dissertation is accepted by Grand Valley State University.

 11. An electronic version of the completed approved document must be submitted for inclusion in the Grand Valley institutional repository managed by the University Library.

-12. Exceptions to this policy require the approval of the dean of graduate studies.
+12. Exceptions to this policy require the approval of the dean of the Graduate School.

 Continuous Enrollment Requirement for the Project, Thesis, or Dissertation Phase of Degree Programs

 To complete requirements for the degree, students in master's programs may select either a project or a thesis.1